Clint Capela: Houston Rockets (2014–2020)

-Atlanta Hawks (2020–present)
+Atlanta Hawks (2020–2025)

 On February 5, 2020, Houston traded Capela and Nenê to the Atlanta Hawks and received Robert Covington and Jordan Bell in a four-team, 12-player trade.

-On December 28, 2020, Capela made his Hawks debut, putting up seven points, nine rebounds, and two blocks in a 128–120 win against the Detroit Pistons.
-On January 22, 2021, Capela recorded his first career triple-double with 13 points, 19 rebounds, and 10 blocks in a 116–98 win over the Minnesota Timberwolves.
-During the 2021 NBA Playoffs, Capela helped the Hawks reach the Conference Finals.
+On December 28, 2020, Capela made his Hawks debut, putting up seven points, nine rebounds and two blocks in a 128–120 win against the Detroit Pistons.
+On January 22, 2021, Capela recorded his first career triple-double with 13 points, 19 rebounds and a career-high 10 blocks in a 116–98 win over the Minnesota Timberwolves.
+During the 2021 NBA playoffs, Capela helped the Hawks reach the Conference Finals.
 On June 23, Capela scored 12 points, including the go-ahead score with 29.8 seconds left, and grabbed 19 rebounds during a 116–113 Game 1 win over the Milwaukee Bucks.
 The Hawks would eventually lose the series in six games.

 On December 31, 2021, Capela grabbed a season-high 23 rebounds and scored 18 points during a 121–118 win over the Cleveland Cavaliers.

+On April 11, 2023, during the Hawks' play-in tournament game against the Miami Heat, Capela grabbed 21 rebounds, alongside four points and two blocks, in a 116–105 win that secured the seventh seed in the playoffs for the Hawks.

+Second stint with Rockets (2025–present)

+On July 6, 2025, Capela signed a three-year, $21.5 million contract with the Houston Rockets as part of a sign-and-trade involving seven teams.